BreachOpen/Chas-Riley/Projects/Forensics/scenario3.md

 ---

 ### Conclusion:
+To complete this investigation, I created a forensic image, recovered deleted emails, and analyzed metadata to uncover potential evidence of a crime.
+FTK Imager, Autopsy, and Email Examiner/ExifDataView were the tools I used to identify the unauthorized sharing (no evidence of selling was found) of confidential information.

 ---

 ## Skills Demonstrated
 - Data Acquisition
 - Analysis
 - Network Forensics
 - Memory Forensics
 - Registry Analysis

+## Tools Used
+- FTK Imager
+- Autopsy
+- ExifDataView